-Brisbane was founded in 1825 when a group European settlers looking for a place with a reliable water supply, settled along the Brisbane River in a place the local Turrgal and Jagera people called Mian-jin (place shaped as a spike).
+Brisbane was founded in 1825 when a group European settler looking for a place with a reliable water supply, settled along the Brisbane River in a place the local Turrgal and Jagera people called Mian-jin (place shaped as a spike).
 Today this is Brisbane's central business district.

 In less than two centuries, the Brisbane urban area has grown to over two million inhabitants and the population is very multicultural.
-More than 28 percent of Brisbane inhabitants were born overseas, and more than 16 percent of households speak a language other than English including Cantonese, Italian, Mandarin, Samoan and Vietnamese.
+More than 28 percent of Brisbane inhabitants were born overseas, and more than 16 percent of households speak a language other than English including Cantonese, Italian, Mandarin, Samoan, and Vietnamese.

 "Brisbane is one of Australia’s most affordable places to study: the quality of teaching is high, and the cost of living expenses is relatively low compared to other developed countries."